axa-group/bauta.js/docs/validation.md

 # Request Validation

 `bautajs` comes with a default request validation using the [openAPI schema v2 or v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#specification). **_BY DEFAULT IT'S SET TO TRUE_**.
-This feature is always enabled while you have a valid openAPI schema inputs.
+This feature is always enabled while you have a valid openAPI schema inputs and getRequest is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided.
 You can disable it locally for every operation using `operations.v1.operation1.validateRequest(false);`

 **_It's recomended to have an error handler since this will throw a [AJV error](https://www.npmjs.com/package/ajv#validation-errors), you are free to convert them to a 400 or 422 errors_**